- The Yezidis

 The Yezidi Caste System

-The Yezidis have had a caste system since their modern founding in India.
-The system was updated and revised by Sheikh Adi, who established the current strata of classes.
-At the top of this hierarchy is the Yezidi Prince, the “Mîr,” and just below him is the Baba Shiekh, the Yezidi “Pope.”
-They are both members of the highest Sheikh Caste, which is divided into the sub-castes of Faqirs, Qewels, and Kocheks.
+The Yezidis always had a caste system since their founding in the Garden of Eden.
+Their caste system was updated and revised by Sheikh Adi, who established the current strata of classes.
+At the top of this hierarchy is the Yezidi Prince, the “Mîr,” and his relatives.
+Together they compose their own Mir Caste.
+Below the Mir Caste is the Sheikh Caste headed by the Baba Shiekh, the Yezidi “Pope.”
 Below the Sheikh Caste are the Pir and Murid Castes.
 The majority of Yezidis are Murids, meaning “commoners.”
+Then there are the orders of the mystics, the Faqirs, Qewels, and Kocheks, who can be members of any caste.

 The Baba Sheikh